frey338111/magento2-blind-box-product/BlindBoxProduct/README.md

 ## How-to

-![config product as blind box](images/1-config-product-as-blind-box.png)
+![config product as blind box](images/1-config-product-as-blind-box.png) Configure a product as a blind box and define its random product pool.

-![add blind box product into basket](images/2-add-blind-box-product-into-basket.png)
+![add blind box product into basket](images/2-add-blind-box-product-into-basket.png) Add the blind box product to the basket from the storefront.

-![product showed as blind box in cart](images/3-product-showed-as-blind-box-in-cart.png)
+![product showed as blind box in cart](images/3-product-showed-as-blind-box-in-cart.png) The cart shows the blind box item instead of the hidden product.

-![product 5showed as blind box in my orders](images/4-product-5showed-as-blind-box-in-my-orders.png)
+![product 5showed as blind box in my orders](images/4-product-5showed-as-blind-box-in-my-orders.png) Customers see the blind box item in My Orders.

-![product showed as blind box thoughout checkout](images/5-product-showed-as-blind-box-thoughout-checkout.png)
+![product showed as blind box thoughout checkout](images/5-product-showed-as-blind-box-thoughout-checkout.png) The blind box item remains visible throughout checkout.

-![real product is visiable in admin](images/6-real-product-is-visiable-in-admin.png)
+![real product is visiable in admin](images/6-real-product-is-visiable-in-admin.png) Admins see the real product in order details.